 The usual signs of ingestion will include plenty of drool and vomiting, as well as irritation in the mouth.
 Only a small amount of the plant needs to be consumed for it to be lethal.
 The downside is that there is no treatment for the ingestion of these plants, but with good veterinarian care, the pet should be okay.

-A palm that is rather favoured in the home, the sago palm is not at all pet friendly.
+A palm that is rather favored in the home, the sago palm is not at all pet friendly.
 The leaves and seeds, when eaten, can lead to vomiting, damage to the lining of the stomach, and liver failure, and if enough of it is ingested, the pet could die.
 Make sure that if you have a pet who is inclined to munch on plants, especially puppies who have a habit of gnawing on anything, you place the palm well out of reach.
+Try an out of reach pot

 The oleander plant, with its attractive pink flowers, might look stunning, but it is considered to be one of the most poisonous plants in the world, and not just for pets.
 Every part of this plant is highly toxic and when a pet consumes it, they will have gastrointestinal irritation, hypothermia and abnormal heart rhythms.
 Consumption of the plant can definitely lead to death.
 Keep this plant away from pets who might try to eat it.